 - Keep your software updated- Install and update your security software regularly to prevent hackers from discovering and finding any weaknesses in your network security system.

-- Provide awareness training for your employees – Staff often receive phishing emails, so they must be trained on how to deal with these email attacks and how they should avoid clicking on any suspicious links.
+- Provide awareness training for your employees – Staff often receive phishing emails, so they must be trained on how to deal with these email attacks and avoid clicking on suspicious links.
 This is your first line of defense against cyberattacks.